moykeen/supermjo-py/README.md

 ## Development phase

 I myself heavily use this module for machine learning.
-In my environment, it works stably.
+In my environment, it works quite stably.